tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-basics.md

 - Install an Operating System once (correctly)
 - Create an image of this deployed Operating System
-- Deploy the “golden image” to all other hosts
+- Deploy the "golden image" to all other hosts

 ### Filesystem archives